• Share this on:

 What are mandatory requirements?

-Soap has to comply with the EU’s Cosmetics Regulation (EC 1223/2009).
+Soap has to comply with the Cosmetic Products Regulation (EC 1223/2009) of the European Union (EU).
 This regulation ensures the safety of cosmetic products on the European market by regulating the use of chemicals in these products.
 It bans the use of animal testing for cosmetic purposes.
 It is also forbidden to claim that your soap has characteristics or functions it does not have.

-The ISO 22716:2007 provides guidelines on good manufacturing practices for cosmetic products.
-It focuses on production, control, storage and shipment in relation to the quality of the product.
+The Cosmetic Products Regulation requires you to have good manufacturing practices.
+The ISO 22716:2007 standard provides guidelines on such practices for cosmetic products.
+It focuses on production, control, storage and shipment in relation to product quality and traceability.
+Your compliance with this standard can be audited and certified.

-Soap must also be correctly labelled, in indelible, easy to read and visible lettering.
+Soap must be correctly labelled, in indelible, easy-to-read, and visible lettering.

 • Country of origin;